slobberchops/flexidate/README.md

 example, a flexidate 1914-00-28 is invalid because it has a precise day even though the month is unknown.
 * Offset must be \>= 0.

+However, it is possible to explicitly override this behavior with the `validate` parameter on most construction functions.

+This library allows for representation of invalid fuzidatesm because often data are not entered correctly when read from other sources and may need to undergo some cleaning steps (or elimination, depending on circumstances).
+This library allows for the preservation of these dates where possible.
+So, for example, if a date has a month of "17" instead of "7" it is possible to construct a fuzidate as such.
+However, when checked for validity before certain operations, this will cause an error.

+Many operations for fuzidate cause a validity check.
+These checks will raise `InvalidFuzidateError` when they fail.

 # Fuzidate parsing